 Say hello to one of the easiest recipe for succulent brown sugar slow cook ham.
 As a habits expert, I’ve found that the slow cooker is the secret weapon to creating wholesome, time-saving meals every night of the week.
-And, it so happens that cooking this brown sugar ham in the crockpot is the perfect way to go.
+And, it so happens that cooking a brown sugar ham in the crockpot is the perfect way to go.

 The slow cooker does wonders at producing the most juicy and flavorful ham that doesn’t dry out, thanks to low and slow cooking.
 Plus, the prep and clean up are so fast and easy since you don’t need to brown the meat, do any chopping, or cook the glaze separately.